-1. The Original Purchaser reasonably expected on April 13, 2010, which is the date on which the Original Purchaser agreed to purchase the Bonds (the "Sale Date"), that all of the Bonds of each maturity would be sold for cash to the general public (excluding bond houses, brokers and similar persons or organizations acting in the capacity of underwriters or wholesalers) at the respective initial offering prices for each maturity, as set forth in Exhibit A hereto (each, an "Initial Public Offering Price").
+1. The Original Purchaser reasonably expected on , 2010, which is the date on which the Original Purchaser agreed to purchase such Bonds (the "Sale Date"), that all of the Bonds of each maturity would be sold for cash to the general public (excluding bond houses, brokers and similar persons or organizations acting in the capacity of underwriters or wholesalers) at the respective initial offering prices for each maturity, as set forth in Exhibit hereto (each, an "Initial Public Offering Price").

-2. The Original Purchaser has made a bona fide offering of each maturity of the Bonds to the general public (excluding bond houses, brokers and similar persons or organizations acting in the capacity of underwriters or wholesalers) at its respective Initial Public Offering Price.
-The aggregate Initial Public Offering Price is equal to \$\\\\\ (representing \$\\\\\ aggregate principal amount of the Bonds, [plus] [minus] [net] original issue [premium] [discount] of \$\\\\\\).
+2. The Original Purchaser has made a bona fide offering of each maturity of the Bonds to the general public (excluding bond houses, brokers and similar persons or organizations acting in the capacity of underwriters or wholesalers) at prices not in excess of the respective Initial Public Offering Price.
+The aggregate Initial Public Offering Price is equal to \$ (representing \$ aggregate principal amount of the Bonds, plus [net] original issue premium of \$).

-3. [Except for Bonds maturing on \\\\\, 20\\, \\\\, 20\\ and \\\\, 20\\ (the "Less than 10% Bonds"), with] [With] respect to each maturity of the Bonds, the Original Purchaser first sold at least 10% of the aggregate principal amount of the Bonds to the general public (excluding bond houses, brokers and similar persons or organizations acting in the capacity of underwriters or wholesalers) at a single price, set forth in Exhibit A hereto, that is not in excess of the Initial Public Offering Price for such maturity.
+3. The Original Purchaser first sold as of the Sale Date at least 10% of the aggregate principal amount of each maturity of the Bonds to the general public (excluding bond houses, brokers and similar persons or organizations acting in the capacity of underwriters or wholesalers) at prices not in excess of the respective Initial Public Offering Price.